 Wild camping on the ocean is a great experience and lets you reconnect with nature while leaving behind overcrowded noisy campgrounds.
-You don’t need to be an experienced backpacker to enjoy a night on Second Beach, you just need to have a sense of adventure!
+Thankfully, you don’t need to be an experienced backpacker to enjoy a night on Second Beach.
+You just need a sense of adventure!
 You’ll enjoy beautiful views and solitude on your night at the beach.

 Finding Second Beach on the Olympic Peninsula